Roy-Fokker/sdl3-gpu-minimal/ReadMe.md

 - Windows SDK & MSVC build tools
 - clang-tidy & clang-format

+## Depends on
+Apart from prerequisite tools above, this project also depends on follow libraries; all loaded via `vcpkg`.
+- [SDL3](https://github.com/libsdl-org/SDL): SDL 3.2 from vcpkg repository.
+- [DDS-KTX](https://github.com/septag/dds-ktx): DDS/KTX image file loader via vcpkg project overlay functionality, as this library is not available in vcpkg repo.

 ## Configure and Build
 In project root, from VS command prompt
 ```shell